syeddaniyalg/spotify-frontend-clone.github.io/README.md

 ## 🚀 Features
 - 🎧 **Play / Pause / Next / Previous** controls
 - 🔁 Loop toggle
 - 📜 Dynamic playlist & song rendering from local JSON data
 - ⏳ Seek bar with current/total duration display
 - 🔊 Volume control slider
 - 🖼 Album art & overlay animations
 - 📂 Organized layout with navigation sidebar, main content, and footer player
 - 📱 Responsive for both Desktop and Phone design (basic responsive support)
 - 🔍 However, the search bar is not functional and is implemented to fulfill the design requirements of its interface
+- ⚠️ Also, since the project is FRONTEND ONLY, its features are limited, e.g., it can't modify playlists and libraries.
+Therefore, sample library is loaded with pre-added songs.
 ---

 ## 🛠 Tech Stack